 *In the event of either your retirement or termination, your earnings can be withdrawn tax-free as long as it has been five tax years since your first Roth 403(b) contribution and you are at least 59 ½ years old.

-When you become eligible to receive contributions from the Bowdoin College 401(a) Retirement Plan you will receive an enrollment form and a list of investment options from Human Resources.
+When you become eligible to receive contributions from the Bowdoin College 401(a) Retirement Plan you will receive the enrollment materials and a list of investment options from Human Resources.

 In order to change or update the beneficiaries of your retirement plan(s), print and complete the appropriate form and return to Human Resources.
 If you have questions about the forms, please contact Mary Cote (x3033) in Human Resources.